sguzunov/docs/docs/developers/03_dev-tools/dev-tools.md

 ## Overview

-The Glue42 Dev Tools are meant to help both developers and non-technical users to better understand the processes taking place inside the Glue42 enabled applications.
+The Glue42 Dev Tools are meant to help both developers and non-technical users to better understand the processes taking place inside the Glue42 enabled apps.
 They deliver useful internal framework information in an intuitive and user-friendly UI.

 This information is useful when testing app integration, app performance or app interaction with other apps or [contexts](../../glue42-concepts/data-sharing-between-apps/shared-contexts/overview/index.html) within the Glue42 environment.
 Testing your app behavior doesn't require the use of dummy apps for the debugging process - you can directly see and interfere with the processes taking place between real apps, in real time.
 Whether you are a single developer working on the compatibility of an app with Glue42, or you collaborate with other dev teams and want to ensure cross-team method implementation consistency, the Dev Tools provide powerful means to extract and monitor the necessary information.

-Launch each Dev Tool from the Dev Tools Launcher application accessible from the Glue42 toolbar.
+Launch each Dev Tool from the Dev Tools Launcher app accessible from the Glue42 toolbar.

 ![Dev Tools Launcher](../../images/dev-tools/launcher.png)

-Available applications:
+Available apps:

 - [Application Monitor](#application_monitor)
 - [Performance Report](#performance_report) (accessible from Application Monitor)